boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 ---
 title: "The purpose of Blech"
 linkTitle: "The purpose of Blech"
+description: >
+    Blech is a new language that aims to substantially boost productivity and the quality of applications in the embedded, reactive, safety- and realtime-critical domain.
+    Referred to in short as the *embedded domain*.
+author: Franz-Josef Grosch
 date: 2020-05-27
 ---

-Blech is a new language that aims to substantially boost productivity and the quality of applications in the embedded, reactive, safety- and realtime-critical domain.
-Referred to in short as the *embedded domain*.

 ## Why Blech?